garfix/richard-readthedocs/docs/source/introduction/parsing.md

     parser_demo()

 ~~~

+The variables `E1` and `V` that you see after each category within brackets, help to integrate the semantics of child nodes with their parent.
+In this syntax example they are not important.

 Something about the choice of the rewrite rules that form the grammar: these rules, like `vp -> verb np`, are not the only ones possible.
 Linguistic frameworks have multiple ways of decomposing a sentence.
 Read [Wikipedia on Grammar](https://en.wikipedia.org/wiki/Grammar) for more information.
 We'll be using a variant of [X-bar theory](https://en.wikipedia.org/wiki/X-bar_theory) as it suits the composition of semantics well.
 But other types of grammar may be used as well.